apache/beam/website/www/site/content/en/documentation/programming-guide.md

 **Using an SDK wrapper**

-To use a cross-language transform through an SDK wrapper, include the module for the SDK wrapper and call it from your pipeline as shown in the example:
+To use a cross-language transform through an SDK wrapper, import the package for the SDK wrapper and call it from your pipeline as shown in the example:

 {{< highlight >}}